 Read the first page together and talk about scientists being curious about the world and brave enough to look for answers to hard questions.
-Review the reflection questions and provide time to students to answer them.
-Then read the page with biographies of famous scientists together.
+Help them fill out the chart on the next page about something they wonder about.
+Then read the page with biographies of famous scientists while students look at the photos.
 Guide students to respond to the reflection questions.
-They may want to work with a partner.

-Read the biographies of famous people who showed courage.
+Read the biographies of famous people who showed courage (students do not have a copy of this page).
 Show them the photos.
 Then review the directions for the activity and allow students to complete them while working alone or with a partner.